bmeviauac01/softwarelab1/docs/en/Lab-PowerBI/index.md

     1. Turn off the summary (set the switch in the top right corner of _Totals_/_Values_ to off)

     1. Let's Highlight the amount column.
-To do this, select _Sum of Extended Amount_ column in the _Specific column_ block, set the value of _Text color_ to white, and set _Background color_ to a darker color.
+To do this, select _Sum of Sales Amount_ column in the _Specific column_ block, set the value of _Text color_ to white, and set _Background color_ to a darker color.

     1. At this point, our table looks something like this: